LIMXTEC/BitSend/contrib/rpm/README.md

-As far as minor differences, I generally prefer to assign the file permissions in the `%files` portion of an RPM spec file rather than specifying the permissions of a file during `%install` and other minor things like that that are largely just cosmetic.
+As far as minor differences, I generally prefer to assign the file permissions in the `%files` portion of an RPM spec file rather than specifying the permissions of a file during `%install` and other minor things like that are largely just cosmetic.